NodyHub/fifi/README.md

-# gofifi
+# fifi
-Fifi fingerprints `server` response headers from a given list of urls and groups them.
+`fifi` fingerprints `server` response headers from a given list of urls and groups them.